yxleong/WordleXpert/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request for review.

 ## **License**
-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).